 Step 1: Login to Income Tax e-Filing Website to download Form 26AS

 After logging into your account, the following screen will appear.
 Go to ‘My Account’ and click on ‘View Form 26AS’ in the drop down menu

 Step 3: Click on ‘Confirm’ and you will be redirected to the TRACES website

 Step 4: Agree to the usage and acceptance of Form 16 / Form 16A generated from TRACES and click on ‘Proceed’

 Click on ‘View Tax Credit (Form 26AS) to view your Form 26AS

 Select the Assessment Year and the format (HTML/Text) in which you want to see the Form 26AS.
-You can also download your Form 26AS as well in PDF format.
+You can also download the form in PDF format.
 Post selection, click on button ‘View/Download’

 Form 26AS Sample